 How to Make Virtual Construction Effective in the Era of COVID-19

 These are unprecedented times for our industry.
-In states including New York and Pennsylvania, non-emergency construction work has come to a halt by executive order.
-In the Bay Area, some residential projects are permitted to continue, though all commercial construction has been shut down.
-Though OSHA has released guidelines on preparing workplaces for COVID-19, there’s a patchwork of rules across the nation governing construction right now.
+In states such as New York and Pennsylvania, non-emergency construction work has come to a halt by executive order.
+In the San Francisco Bay Area, some residential projects are permitted to continue, though all commercial construction has been shut down.
+While OSHA has released guidelines on preparing workplaces for COVID-19, there’s a patchwork of rules across the nation governing construction right now.

 If you’re in a state and municipality where construction is still deemed an essential activity, you’re no doubt trying to limit the number of workers on your job sites by using construction progress tracking software to manage projects remotely.

-Here are five ways virtual construction tools can help keep your jobs running during the shutdown:
+Here are five ways that virtual construction tools can help keep your jobs running during the shutdown:

-With OpenSpace, your at-home team can access the job site from any desktop or mobile device.
+With OpenSpace, your at-home team members can access the job site remotely from any desktop or mobile device.
 If you can use Google Street View, you can use OpenSpace.
-Simply open the project, choose a floor, and drop in to the 360 images.
+Simply open the project, choose a floor, and drop in to the 360° images.
 You can also create custom views for each trade or role to ensure they only see what matters to them.

 Even if you’re shut down, it’s still a good idea to periodically capture your sites for security reasons (to ensure there’s been no theft or damage on the site), which is a practice one OpenSpace client has recently embraced.
 Once you do start back up, lenders and owners will have ground-truth to validate progress and you can share current conditions with the team to get everyone up to speed quickly.